Yuslash/Agon-snipe-an-stream-app-progress/README.md

 > Browse through a gallery of videos uploaded by others.
 Find inspiration, entertainment, or just have fun exploring.

 ### 3. **Responsive Design 🎮**
-> [!IMPORTANT]
+> [!CAUTION]
-> Looks amazing on all devices — from your phone to your widescreen monitor.
-No compromises!
+> This Front-End Responsive Is Not Good at Small screen Device espically Mobile it looks good on Large Display!

 ---